OpenIn v4.3 Browser Extensions Settings window For Developers

 OpenIn Helper

-Required only for OpenIn, installed from Mac App Store.
+Required only for OpenIn installed from the Mac App Store.

 Description

-- Do you want to open links in a specific browser every time you click them?
+- Open links in a specific browser profile.

 Use cases

-- You can configure opening links in a specific Safari Profile.
+- Open links in a specific Safari profile.

 Support